pcbimon/asana-report-nextjs/SUPABASE_SETUP.md

 ### "Authentication Error" on login
 - Verify your admin user exists in Supabase Auth
-- Check that the password matches your `NEXT_ADMIN_PWD` environment variable
+- Check that the password matches your `ADMIN_PWD` environment variable
 - Ensure your Supabase project is active and not paused

 ### Data not persisting